-Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
-Hebrews 12:2
+Fixing our eyes on Jesus, the pioneer and perfecter of faith.
+For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
+Hebrews 12:2 (NIV)

 In “The Screwtape Letters,” C.S.
 Lewis writes, “It does not matter how small the sins are provided that their cumulative effect is to edge the man away from the Light and out into the Nothing.
 Murder is no better than cards if cards can do the trick.
 Indeed the safest road to Hell is the gradual one-–the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts.”